ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Application-side parameter processing is often easier to implement, so several DBMS libraries use this approach.
-Application-side libraries are better than directly calling an escape mechanism "by hand" since the escapes are automatically added.
+Application-side libraries are better than directly calling an escape mechanism "by hand" on every use since the escapes are automatically added.

 Unfortunately, application-side parameter processing has a weakness: the application side may interpret information differently than the DBMS.